dasmiq/herodotus-historic-present/herodotus-historic-present.md

-Chapter Two

-Resources and Methodology
+## Chapter Two: Resources and Methodology

 On an abstract level, the three resources necessary for linguistic computing are a text base, a means for generating information about that text base, and a means for interpreting that information.
 Obviously, these needs are interdependent in numerous ways.